the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-open.md

 ## What is Open Peer Review?

 Open Peer review can refer to various practises, including signing your review, publishing reviews along with the paper, and allowing for the community to contribute to the peer review process ([Open Science Community Utrecht](https://openscience-utrecht.com/peer-review)).
-Below some different types of Open Peer Review are highlighted, as well as the benefits of opening up the peer review proces.
+Below some different types of Open Peer Review are highlighted, as well as the benefits of opening up the peer review process.

 (cm-pr-open-what)=
 ## Different types of Open Peer Review